pulp/pulp_installer/roles/pulp_database_config/README.md

 More specifically, this role does the following via `django-admin`:

-1. Create and run migrations.
+1. Create and run migrations. (modifies the database schema for Pulp)
 2. Set the Pulp admin user's password.

+This role depends on the [pulp_common](../../roles/pulp_common) role, see it for many more variables on configuring pulp_database_config.

 Role Variables
 --------------